nick-myers/azure-devops-board-cards/README.md

 This is very much a side project; I think it's useful enough to make available for others to use.

+## Minor version update - version 3.8 released 12th June 2019

+* Includes 'Assignee' and 'Original Estimate' fields on cards
+* Bug fix: removed use of clamp.js for line truncation (which was throwing an error).

 ## Major version update - version 3.0 released on 30th April 2019

 This version includes the ability to select "small" or "large" cards for printing.